cincheo/jsweet/README.md

 * JSweet enables code sharing between server-side Java and client-side JavaScript.
 JSweet provides implementations for the core Java libraries for code sharing and legacy Java migration purpose.
 * JSweet is fast, lightweight and fully JavaScript-interoperable.
 The generated code is regular JavaScript code, which implies no overhead compared to JavaScript, and can directly interoperate with existing JavaScript programs and libraries.

 How does it work?
 JSweet depends on well-typed descriptions of JavaScript APIs, so-called "candies".
+These API descriptions in Java can be seen as headers (similarly to *.h header files in C) to bridge JavaSript libraries from Java.
 There are several sources of candies for existing libraries and you can easily build a candy for any library out there (see [more details](http://www.jsweet.org/jsweet-candies/)).

 With JSweet, you take advantage of all the Java tooling (IDE's, Maven, ...) to program real JavaScript applications using the latest JavaScript libraries.